Postponement is when you make a decision to delay enrolling employees into a workplace pension scheme for up to 3 months.

 - You can postpone as many or as few staff as you like and the postponement period doesn’t have to be the same length for everyone.

-- If you’ve already staged and enrolled some staff you can postpone auto enrolment for new employees or employees who subsequently become eligible.
+- If you’ve already enrolled some staff you can postpone auto enrolment for new employees or employees who subsequently become eligible.

 There’s no need to tell The Pensions Regulator (TPR) if you decide to postpone.
 But you must write to the employees to tell them that their auto enrolment is being deferred to a later date – known as the deferral date.